ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 $ pip install nemdata
 ```

-[A hackers guide to AEMO data](https://www.adgefficiency.com/hackers-aemo/) for a developer focused guide to the data provide by AEMO for the NEM.
+[A Hackers Guide to AEMO Data](https://www.adgefficiency.com/hackers-aemo/) is a developer focused guide to the electricity market data provide by AEMO for the NEM - [source code](https://github.com/ADGEfficiency/nem-data).

 ## UK Electricity Grid Data